What Is the Average Salary for Entry-Level Paralegal Positions?

 Location and Other Factors

 If you live in a larger city, your starting salary might be higher than that of a paralegal working in a smaller town.
-The U.S. Bureau of Labor Statistics (BLS) reported that as of May 2014, metropolitan areas in the District of Columbia, Alaska, California, New Jersey, and Washington all offered higher average salaries that were greater than the national average for paralegals and legal assistants (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) reported that as of May 2019, metropolitan areas in the District of Columbia, Colorado, California, Massachusetts, and Washington all offered higher average salaries that were greater than the national average for paralegals and legal assistants (www.bls.gov).

 The kind of business you work for can also affect your salary; some paralegals are employed at law firms and corporate legal departments, while others work in the public sector for state or federal government departments.
-The BLS stated that as of May 2014, the highest paid industries for paralegals and legal secretaries are semiconductor and other electronic component manufacturing; software publishers; professional and commercial equipment and supplies merchant wholesalers; information services; and pharmaceutical and medicine manufacturing.
-Average salaries in these industries in 2012 ranged from $72,530-$82,810 per year in 2012, according to the BLS.
+The BLS stated that as of May 2019, the highest paid industries for paralegals and legal secretaries are grantmaking and giving services; natural gas distribution; motor vehicle manufacturing; semiconductor and other electronic component manufacturing; and other information services.
+Average salaries in these industries in 2019 ranged from $79,580-$91,110 per year, according to the BLS.

 In addition, you may choose to specialize in an area of law, such as litigation, family law, personal injury or estate law.
 Some of these specializations may provide paralegals with slightly higher starting salaries.
-Payscale.com reported that as of September 2015, the salary range for entry-level corporate paralegals with one to four years experience was between $35,670 and $73,318, while litigation paralegals with the same amount of experience earned between $31,007 and $57,643 per year.
+Payscale.com reported that as of June 2019, the salary range for entry-level corporate paralegals was between $35,000 and $66,000, while litigation paralegals with the same amount of experience earned between $32,000 and $59,000 per year.

 You might receive a higher entry-level salary if you complete an associate's or bachelor's degree program in legal assisting or paralegal studies.
 Paralegal programs can provide an overview of several areas of law and teach you the fundamental skills needed to assist attorneys with common legal practices.
 Your courses may include the following subjects: